How does OptionAlarm work? What can I expect if I join?

 Can I tailor your alerts to suit my own style?

 Absolutely.
 Depending on their own risk-tolerance and profit objectives, members often use the system in their own style, essentially using our alerts for a flow of trading ideas.
-Some hold longer than we do, some take a quick 25-30% profit and exit before we do while others use TD Ameritrade or other brokers that auto-trade our alerts for them to our exact parameters.
+Some hold longer than we do, some take a quick 25-30% profit and exit before we do while others use one of the several brokers that auto-trade our alerts for them to our exact parameters.

 Do you use stop-losses or adjust the trades?